earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-02-landsat-cloud-masks.md

 2. Set all of the values in that layer that are clouds and / or shadows to `1` (1 to represent `mask = True`)
 3. Finally you use the `masked_array` function to apply the mask layer to the numpy array (or the landsat scene that you are working with in Python).  all pixel locations that were flagged as clouds or shadows in your mask to `NA` in your `raster` or in this case `rasterstack`.

+## Mask A Landsat Scene Using EarthPy
+Below you mask your data in one single step.
+This function `em.mask_pixels()` creates the mask as you saw above and then masks your data.

 {:.input}
 ```python